 (1) Prepare a job hazard assessment (JHA) describing the chemical handling procedures (also see 240 FW 1), and

-B. The servicing Human Capital office must retain in the employee’s medical file, all medical evaluations such as physician opinions, physical exam results, and physical exam supporting documentation for the length of employment plus 30 years.
+B. The servicing Human Resource office must retain in the employee’s medical file, all medical evaluations such as physician opinions, physical exam results, and physical exam supporting documentation for the length of employment plus 30 years.

 2.11 Where can someone find more complete details about HAZCOM program requirements?
 For complete details of HAZCOM program requirements, visit OSHA’s Web site.
-If you cannot access this site, contact your Regional Safety Office for assistance.
+If you cannot access this site, contact your Regional/HQ Safety Office for assistance.

 For information on the content of this chapter, contact the Division of Safety and Health.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.